 Ah, the High Sierra.
 Yosemite.
 Sequoia and Kings Canyon national parks.
-The John Muir Wilderness and Ansel Adams Wilderness.
-The John Muir Trail (lead photo, above) and Pacific Crest Trail.
-Mount Whitney.
+The John Muir Wilderness and Ansel Adams Wilderness, Mount Whitney, and countless other, less famous but equally beautiful spots.
 Every backpacker who has ever walked for days through any of these wildlands holds them in special reverence—and for good reasons, given this seemingly infinite landscape’s constellations of sharply pointed granite peaks and alpine lakes, too many waterfalls to name, and rivers and creeks so pretty they make your heart glad.
 Plus, with thousands of miles of trails, you could spend a lifetime wandering here without seeing it all.

 Little wonder there’s so much competition for backcountry permits throughout most of the High Sierra.
 But read on because the time for planning and reserving a permit for trips this summer is coming up fast.

-In this story, I will detail the procedure for reserving a wilderness permit to backpack in Yosemite and Sequoia-Kings Canyon national parks, at Mount Whitney, and in the Inyo National Forest, including the John Muir, Ansel Adams, Golden Trout, and Hoover wildernesses, which all require a permit, plus trailheads for a John Muir Trail or Pacific Crest Trail section hike.
+In this story, I will detail the procedure for reserving a wilderness permit to backpack in Yosemite and Sequoia-Kings Canyon national parks, at Mount Whitney, and in the Inyo National Forest, including the John Muir, Ansel Adams, Golden Trout, and Hoover wildernesses, which all require a permit.

 I will also offer tips on how to maximize your chances of getting a highly coveted permit, sharing expertise I’ve acquired from numerous trips throughout the High Sierra over more than three decades, including the 10 years I spent as Northwest Editor of Backpacker magazine and even longer running this blog.